 Download rancherOS zip file in your computer and extract .img file locally.

 Click over Select Image and select RancherOS image previously downloaded.
 Now Etcher should also have recognised your SD card.
 Otherwise, click change and select correct SD card.

-As warned by RancherOS installation guide, it does not currently expand the root partition to fill the remainder of the SD card automatically.
-Instead, the following workaround can be used to store Docker containers on a larger partition that fills the remainder.
+As warned by old RancherOS installation guide, it does not currently expand the root partition to fill the entire SD card automatically.
+Instead, the following workaround can be used to store Docker containers on a larger partition that fills the remaining space.

 sudo fdisk /dev/mmcblk0